ashutosh7i/mstack-auth/readme.md

 ## How It Works

 - **Signup:**
-  Hashes the password and stores the user in memory.
+  Hashes the password and stores the user in the database.
 - **Login:**
-  Verifies credentials, issues JWT access and refresh tokens, and stores the refresh token in memory.
+  Verifies credentials, issues JWT access and refresh tokens, and stores the refresh token in the database.
 - **Verify:**
   Checks the access token and ensures it is of type `"access"`.
 - **Refresh:**
   Checks if the refresh token is valid and not revoked, then issues a new access token.
 - **Logout:**
-  Removes the refresh token from the in-memory store, revoking it.
+  Removes the refresh token from the database, revoking it.

 ---

 ## Security Notes

 - **Passwords** are hashed with bcrypt before storage.
-- **Access tokens** are short-lived (5 minutes, adjust as needed).
+- **Access tokens** are short-lived (5 minutes).
-- **Refresh tokens** are long-lived (7 days, adjust as needed) and can be revoked.
+- **Refresh tokens** are long-lived (7 days) and can be revoked.
 - **Error messages** are generic to avoid leaking sensitive info.
+- **CORS** is enabled
-- **CORS** is open for development; restrict in production.
+- **All user and token data is stored in the database.**
-- **In-memory stores** are for demonstration only.
-  **Use a database for users and refresh tokens in production.**
-- **Always use HTTPS** in production.

 ---